emin563/emin563/README.md

 🚀 AI-Assisted Product Builder | Transparency & Efficiency

-I focus on building functional software by orchestrating advanced AI agents.
-My strength lies in bridging the gap between concepts and reality through AI-driven development, focusing on open-source tools and offline-first applications.
+I focus on building functional software by orchestrating advanced AI agents.My strength lies in reducing the time-to-market by bridging the gap, focusing on open-source tools and offline-first applications.
 I believe in total transparency regarding my workflow and current learning path.

 The Workflow: I leverage AI (Cursor, LLMs) to architect, code, and debug, acting as the product lead and system integrator.